pluralsight/guides/in-review/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

   #...
 end
  ```
-<code>steam_from</code> is used to further specify the channel.
-It is used because a channel usually has multiple instances.
+A channel usually has multiple instances.
+As such, <code>steam_from</code> is used to further specify the channel.
 For example, one channel can have instances that broadcast to multiple users.
-In such cases, the parameters entered in <code>stream_from</code> would include an unique identifier.
-But in this guide, we are doing it the simple way, by hardcoding a string.
+In such cases, the parameters entered in <code>stream_from</code> would include a unique identifier.
+But, in this guide, we are doing it the simpler way, by hardcoding a string.

-Second, you need to make a [job](http://edgeguides.rubyonrails.org/active_job_basics.html) which is going to broadcast to the <code>analytics_channel</code> every time the an event is published e to Keen.IO.
-The idea of putting the broadcast in a job is because jobs can run in parallel with other processes happening in the application.
-This ensures that your application will be able to queue multiple requests for broadcasts that occur simultaneously.
+Second, you need to create a [job](http://edgeguides.rubyonrails.org/active_job_basics.html) that is going to broadcast to the <code>analytics_channel</code> every time the an event is published to Keen.IO. **We are putting our broadcast in a job because jobs can run parallel to other application processes.** This ensures that your application will be able to queue multiple simultaneous requests for broadcasts.

 Open your terminal and generate the job.
 ```bash
  rails g job UpdateAnalytics
 ```
-In order to maintain reactivity, the job has to be queued to broadcast every time an event is published to Keen.IO.
-In this guide, we are doing it only once - when creating a new product:
+In order to maintain reactivity, the job has to be queued to broadcast every time that an event is published to Keen.IO.
+In this guide, we are doing it only once -- when creating a new product:
 ```ruby
 #app/models/product.rb
 class Product < ApplicationRecord